samkohn/DUNE-FD-calc/README.md

 # DUNE-configs

-This repository holds all the information I can find about experimental, theoretical and software settings, parameters, and configurations related to calculations of the DUNE experiment's sensitivity to CP violation and the neutrino mass ordering.
+This repository contains human- and machine-readable data related to the DUNE neutrino oscillation measurement, including detector response information, cross sections, and beam flux simulation results.

-It also contains some scripts to aid manipulation of the data using python/numpy/matplotlib.
-There is also some legacy code in the form of ROOT macros that performs some primitive calculations.
+It also contains a python module for performing calculations with this data and a flexible yet powerful plotting program for performing common calculations and comparisons. *The only dependencies for this software are numpy and matplotlib*.
+If you are not sure if you have these python packages installed, the provided `setup` script will check for you as it sets up your environment.
+It will even try to install them for you using [pip](https://pypi.python.org/pypi/pip/) if they are missing.

-To generate new input .csv files, check out my Extractor repository, [DUNE-FMC-Extract](https://github.com/samkohn/DUNE-FMC-Extract).
+To generate new custom data (.csv) files, check out my Extractor repository, [DUNE-FMC-Extract](https://github.com/samkohn/DUNE-FMC-Extract).

 ### Download